 I’ve always thought eyelash extensions are gorgeous.
 I first got mine done years ago when I went on holiday to Sri Lanka and not applying mascara in such a hot country was a blessing.
 However, I didn’t get infills at the time as I was only a student and the upkeep of eyelash extensions was too pricey for me.

-Recently, my friend became a certified lash technician, so I decided to get them done again.
+Recently, my friend became a certified lash technician after completing an eyelash extension course, so I decided to get them done again.
 I was super excited but I did have a few reservations as my eyes are pretty sensitive and I’m not great with people touching them.
 So, I will be weighing up the pros and cons of getting eyelash extensions and walking you through my own experience in this post.

 What are eyelash extensions?